joaomouraosa/shelp/README.md

 # shelp

-CLI to help me remember how to perform certain tasks
+CLI to help me remember how to perform things

 > python shelp.py # see the available commands